-Do I Want to Be an Athletic Trainer?
+Should I Become an Athletic Trainer?

-|Degree Level||Bachelor's degree is standard, but a master's degree also common*|
+|Degree Level||Bachelor's degree; master's degree common|

 |Degree Field||Athletic training|